-Accelytics’ leadership, including CEO, Ash Jain, VP of Finance Practice, Mike Newberry, and Director, Steven Gnatovich, host a virtual roundtable to discuss current financial topics and challenges in the market.
+Accelytics’ CEO, Ash Jain, host a virtual roundtable with finance experts to discuss current financial topics and challenges in the market.
 In this discussion, our financial experts weigh-in on the evolving role of CFO, digital finance transformation and the struggles the chief financial officer must overcome to be successful in today's world.

 Listen to the interview here: